Everything you need to know about using crickets for bait

 using crickets as bait

 If they aren’t, you’ll need to go with a bobber setup.
-Most any normal bobber setup will work but I try to keep mine as light as I can to not create unnecessary weight when a fish bites the cricket.
+Most any normal bobber setup will work but make sure to go as light as you can to not create unnecessary weight when a fish bites the cricket.

 So you will first want to tie a hook onto the end of your line using whichever knot you prefer.
 Then, about 6 inches above the hook you will put a split sinker using a pair of pliers.
 You can use any weight you like, I prefer a ⅛ ounce at the heaviest.
 Too much weight and your bobber will sink as well.